PSAppDeployToolkit/PSAppDeployToolkit/docs/Show-ADTHelpConsole.md

 ### None
 ### This function does not return any output.
 ## NOTES
-This function can be called without an active ADT session.
+An active ADT session is NOT required to use this function.

 Tags: psadt
 Website: https://psappdeploytoolkit.com